 If you live outside the Calderdale area, the offer of a school place will be made by your own local authority.

 Allocation of school places will not be confirmed over the telephone.
-Parents must wait until they receive their email or allocation letter from the Authority, if you are resident in Calderdale, or from your home local authority if resident outside Calderdale.
+Parents must wait until they receive their email from the Authority, if you are resident in Calderdale, or from your home local authority if resident outside Calderdale.

 With your allocation notification, you will receive further information relating to the reallocation and appeals processes.
-You can submit a reallocation request at Reallocations .
+You can submit a reallocation request using the online form on Reallocations .

 Yes, reallocation will take into account a change of address.
 However, if we are not already aware of this change, evidence of the move, such as a utility or council tax bill will be required.

-No, after the initial round, the reallocation requests are considered equally for those that arrive before the closing date for reallocation requests, which is 15 March 2018 for secondary schools and 1 May 2017 for primary schools.
+No. After the initial round, the reallocation requests are considered equally for those that arrive before the closing date for reallocation requests.
+This is Wednesday 15 March 2018 for secondary schools and Monday 1 May 2018 for primary schools.

 If any places become available, the oversubscription criteria are reapplied to those seeking reallocation.

-The Authority cannot predict this as it depends purely on the number of places that are given up (if any) and who takes priority in terms of the oversubscription criteria.
+The Authority cannot predict this as it depends purely on the number of places given up (if any) and who takes priority in terms of the oversubscription criteria.

 Written confirmation will be required to allow us to reallocate the place to another child.

-The Authority recommends that the parents contact the Admissions Team for appropriate advice and guidance.
+The Authority recommends that parents / guardians contact the schools admissions to obtain appropriate advice and guidance.
 The Authority cannot be responsible for advice taken from any other source.

 Early years education and childcare is provided by some schools.
 For details on the admissions policy, see Early years admissions policy for schools with nursery and foundation units [PDF 157KB] .